Shubuta, Mississippi: Voter suppression and Great Migration

 The first wave of the Great Migration from the rural South continued to the Second World War.
-In the 1930s, a number of African-American residents from the Shubata area followed Reverend Louis W. Parson to Albany, New York to escape the violence and in a search for industrial jobs and better opportunities.
+In the 1930s, a number of African-American residents from the Shubuta area followed Reverend Louis W. Parson to Albany, New York to escape the violence and in a search for industrial jobs and better opportunities.
 They created a community to the west of the city, building houses along Rapp Road within what was one land parcel purchased by Parson.
 Now known as the Rapp Road Community Historic District, the area is listed on the NRHP.